-Hal Gregersen is the Abu Dhabi Commercial Bank Chaired Professor of Innovation and Leadership at INSEAD where he pursues his vocation of executive teaching, coaching, consulting, and research by exploring how leaders in business, government, and society discover provocative new ideas, develop the human and organizational capacity to realize those ideas, and ultimately deliver positive, powerful results.
+Hal Gregersen is the Abu Dhabi Commercial Bank Chaired Professor of Innovation and Leadership at INSEAD where he pursues his vocation of executive teaching, coaching, and research by exploring how leaders in business, government, and society discover provocative new ideas, develop the human and organizational capacity to realize those ideas, and ultimately deliver positive, powerful results.
 He is also a Senior Fellow at Innosight (a leading global innovation consulting firm) and an advisory board member at Pharmascience.
 Before joining INSEAD, he taught at the London Business School, Tuck School–Dartmouth College, Helsinki School of Economics, BYU, and the Turku School of Economics as a Fulbright Fellow.

 Gregersen's most recent book, The Innovator’s DNA: Mastering the Five Skills of Disruptive Innovators (Harvard Business Review Press), flows from a path-breaking international research project conducted with Jeff Dyer (Wharton/BYU) and Clayton Christensen (Harvard Business School).
 The eight-year study explored the fundamental question of where disruptive innovations come by interviewing the founder entrepreneurs and CEOs of the most innovative companies in the world (an annual list co-produced with Credit Suisse & Forbes).
 They conducted over 6000 Innovator’s DNA survey assessments of leaders around the world to show how creativity skills generate valuable new products, services, processes, and businesses.
 They also collaborated with IDEO and Lightspeed Apollo to produce a ground-breaking online learning experience, Innovator’s Accelerator, to teach anyone how to cultivate innovation within themselves and their organizations.